Sam-Osian/PFD-toolkit/docs/getting_started/load_and_screen.md

     For more information on Screening reports, see [Screening relevant reports](../screener/index.md).

-Now, that we've loaded and screened our reports for relevance to being _detained under the Mental Health Act_, our next step is to discover recurring themes.
+Now that we've loaded and screened our reports for relevance to being _detained under the Mental Health Act_, our next step is to discover recurring themes.
 In other words, concerns that coroners keep raising.

 Head to the next page to discover how to do this.